White Noise for Tinnitus – When It Helps and How to Use It

 White noise videos are free, zero-effort, and genuinely useful for a 20-minute focused session at your desk.
 But tinnitus isn't a 20-minute problem.
 It's there during your morning call, your afternoon meeting, your commute, and worst of all — at 2am when silence makes it deafening.
 A video can't match your specific ringing frequency.
 It stops when your phone rings.
 It needs internet.
 It tracks what you watch.

-This page compares tinnitus apps and white noise videos honestly — across sleep, work, travel, privacy, personalisation, and the moments that actually define how hard tinnitus is to live with.
+This page compares tinnitus apps and white noise videos honestly — across sleep, work, travel, privacy, and the moments that actually define how hard tinnitus is to live with.

 This content is informational and does not constitute medical advice.
 If your tinnitus is new, one-sided, pulsatile, or worsening, seek evaluation from a qualified healthcare professional.